+Your Los Angeles?Social?Security Disability?Lawyer?will explain that your ability to work, age, education, and recent jobs are the key factors affecting disability determination.
+But the Social Security Administration?s evaluation process is complex and its determinations can sometimes defy common sense.
 The Social Security Administration uses a five-step approach to evaluating disability claims, which it calls the sequential evaluation process.
 Here is a simplified description of the steps.
 The words in quotes have special Social Security Administration definitions.

 You will not be found disabled if you are doing ?substantial gainful activity.?
 To the Social Security Administration, substantial gainful activity means work that involves more than minimal duties and pays $1,000 per month or more.

-You are not disabled in the Social Security Administration?s eyes if you do not have a “severe” impairment.
+You are not disabled in the Social Security Administration?s eyes if you do not have a ?severe? impairment, as your Los Angeles?Social Security Attorney will tell you.
 The Social Security Administration finds an impairment or combination of impairments severe if it significantly limits your physical or mental ability to do basic work activities like dealing with changes in a routine work setting; walking, standing, sitting, lifting, pushing, pulling, reaching, carrying, and handling; seeing, hearing, and speaking; understanding, carrying out, and remembering simple instructions; use of judgment; and responding appropriately to supervision, co-workers, and usual work situations.

-The Social Security Administration will find you disabled if your impairment (a) meets or “equals” one of the impairments described in the Social Security regulations known as the Listing of Impairments and (b) has lasted or is expected to last more than 12 months.
+The Social Security Administration will find you disabled if your impairment (a) meets or ?equals? one of the impairments described in the Social Security regulations known as the Listing of Impairments and (b) has lasted or is expected to last more than 12 months.